recoilme/art/README.md

 # Art
 Adaptive Radix Tree done right

-## simple & perfomant adaptive radix tree implementation
+## Simple & perfomant adaptive radix tree implementation

 ### Description
 Unlike other implementations in Go/C this version store only different parts of keys.
 Which leads to dramatically reducing of memory usage in case of storing keys with repeatable fragments